 Raewyn Atkinson was born in Napier, New Zealand.
 She has a B.A.in Art History from Victoria University and an involvement with clay that spans over 30 years during which time she has exhibited widely both nationally and internnationally.

-She has received numerous grants and awards including the Norsewear Art Award in 2003 and the Portage Ceramic Award in both 2003 and 2015. in 2015 she was also awarded the Juror's Prize at the Gyeonggi International Ceramics Biennale in South Korea.
+She has received numerous grants and awards including a CNZ Creative Investment Grant, Fletcher Challenge Awards, the Premiere Norsewear Art Award in 2003 and the Premiere Portage Ceramic Award in both 2003 and 2015. in 2015 she was also awarded the Juror's Prize at the Gyeonggi International Ceramics Biennale in South Korea.

 "Raewyn creates a tremendous tension between the sense of robustness and rough surfaces, versus a sense of beauty and fragility." – Sarah Farrar, Wellington City Art Gallery, 2006